 Food Shopping On A Budget

 Shopping on a budget starts with having the right mindset.
-If you’re reading this post, that’s a good sign.
 Instead of feeling like it’s something you have to do, I encourage you to feel empowered and in control of your money.
-With minimal effort, you can save hundreds, if not thousands, of dollars a year on food, and that’s more money you can keep in your pocket!
+With minimal effort, you can save hundreds, if not thousands, of dollars a year on food, and that’s empowering!

 Shop Your Kitchen

-Before we get into how to save at the grocery store, let’s talk about what you can do before you go.
+Before we get into how to save at the grocery store, let’s talk about what you can do at home.
 Go through everything you already have in your refrigerator, freezer, and pantry.
-This saves money by reducing food waste, preventing unnecessary purchases, and reminding you of what you already have.
-Chances are, you already have more than you thought!
+This reminds you of what you have, prevents waste, and prevents unnecessary purchases.

 Brainstorm A Simple Meal Plan

 Pro tip.
 I love this magnetic meal plan + shopping list notepad.
 Jot the meal you want to make on one side and the groceries you need on the other.
-That way, you have everything you need at the grocery store.
+That way, you have it all on one list at the grocery store.

 Check Weekly Sales

-You can’t shop for food on a budget without taking advantage of the weekly sales.
+You can’t shop for food on a budget without shopping sales.
 This is the easiest way to save money on groceries!
 Each week, scroll through the new ads and plan some meals around what’s on sale.
-You can view the weekly ads in the app and online.
-I often do this while watching TV, as well as clipping any digital coupons, which can all be done right in the app.
-If you’re lucky enough to have several stores close by, you can hit up more than one to snag the best deals!
+You can view the ads in the mobile app and online.
+I often do this while watching TV and clip any digital coupons at the same time.
+If you have several stores close by, you can hit up more than one to snag the best deals!

 Pro tip.
 Be flexible.
-If you’re craving beef tacos, but chicken breast is what’s on sale, make shredded chicken tacos.
-If you like a certain brand of yogurt but another is on sale, give it a try.
-You may find you like it better!
+If you’re craving beef tacos, but chicken breast is on sale, make chicken tacos instead.
+If you like a certain brand of yogurt but another is on sale, give the sale brand a try.
+You may like it better!

 Stock Up For The Future

 Food shopping on a budget requires savvy shopping, and this is a pro move.
 While you’re looking at what’s on sale, take note of staple items you may not need right now, but you know you will in the future.
-How many times have you run out of coffee or toilet paper and ended up paying full price?
 Buy products you know you will use when they’re at their lowest price.
 These savings add up and can save you tons of money in the long run!

-Pro tip: Most sale cycles are every 4 to 6 weeks, which means most of the products will be on sale again in that time.
+Pro tip: Most sale cycles occur every 4 to 6 weeks, meaning most products will be on sale again within that period.
 When you stock up, keep this in mind and buy enough to last until the next sale.

 Make A Grocery Shopping List

-To create the list, write down the ingredients you need to prepare the meals from the step above, making sure to leave off any items you already have and noting what’s on sale.
+To create the list, write down the ingredients you need to prepare the meals from the step above, ensuring you leave off any items you already have and noting what’s on sale.
 Add additional items you use regularly, like coffee, creamer, eggs, bread, etc, and that’s it.
-Going to the store with a list not only keeps you on track but also prevents impulse purchases and can make the whole experience less stressful.
+Going to the store with a list not only keeps you on track but also prevents impulse purchases, making the whole experience less stressful.
 Sticking to the list is crucial when shopping for food on a budget.

 Clip Digital Coupons

-These days, most grocery stores have apps where you can load digital coupons and offers.
-You don’t even have to clip them anymore.
-You can also sign up for the store newsletter to receive exclusive coupons and discounts to your email.
+Most grocery stores have mobile apps where you can load digital coupons and offers.
 In most cases, all you need to do is enter the phone number associated with your store account, and the savings automatically come off at the register.

 Pro tip.
 Most stores these days offer a free membership loyalty program.
 Signing up is usually simple within the app, on the website, or at the register.
 Once you’re a member, you’ll have access to exclusive offers, digital coupons, birthday rewards, and more.